FIWARE/tutorials.Securing-Access/README.md

 Eve has an account, but no roles in the application.

+> [!NOTE]
-> **Note** As Eve has a recognized account, she gains full authentication access, even though her account has no roles
+> As Eve has a recognized account, she gains full authentication access, even though her account has no roles
 > attached.

 -   From `http://localhost:3000`, log in as `eve@example.com` with the password `test`